Noemí Di Benedetto

-Noemí Di Benedetto (San Andrés de Giles (Argentina), 1930–2010) was an Argentine painter and visual artist with a long career.
+Noemí Di Benedetto (1930–2010) was an Argentine painter and visual artist with a long career.
 She formed part of the Informalism group in Argentina.

 Career

 Di Benedetto studied at the Manuel Belgrano and Prilidiano Pueyrredón National Schools of Fine Arts.
 She began to exhibit in 1959 with works linked to geometric abstraction, but shortly after her work moved towards Informalism.

 In 1959, she was selected to participate with the Argentine contingent at the 1ª Bienal de Jóvenes de París (1st Paris Youth Biennial).
 Di Benedetto had a solo exhibition in 1961 at the Galería Peuser and at Galería Lirolay, and then the following year she exhibited again at the Galería Peuser.
 In 1960, she participated in the Primera Exposición Internacional de Arte Moderno (First International Exhibition of Modern Art), at the Buenos Aires Museum of Modern Art.
 And, between 1960 and 1964 she worked with burlap, cloth, wood, and scrap cardboard in her pieces; crude and ephemeral materials that she subjected to all kinds of torture, tears, burns, blows and stains.
 In her Cajas Visuales, she created wooden constructions and mirrors to multiply forms and obtain a fourth dimension of spatial suggestions.